luonghoai/Jx3-LL/HOSTER_FEATURE_README.md

 ## Overview

-The Hoster feature allows each **confirmed** meeting request to have one designated hoster (leader) who is selected randomly with score-weighted probability.
-Higher-scoring members have a better chance of being selected as hoster. **Hoster selection is only available for meetings with confirmed status.**
+The Hoster feature allows each **confirmed** meeting request to have one designated hoster (leader) who is selected randomly from all participants. **Hoster selection is only available for meetings with confirmed status.**

 ## Features

-### 1. **Score-Weighted Random Selection**
+### 1. **Simple Random Selection**
-- Members with higher scores have higher chances of being selected
+- All team members (participants) have equal chances of being selected
-- Uses weighted random algorithm based on user scores
+- Uses simple random algorithm for fair selection
 - Only team members (participants) are eligible, not temporary guests

 ### 2. **Hoster Display**
 - Special visual styling for hoster cards with blinking/pulsing effects
-- Crown icon and score display
+- Crown icon display
 - Dedicated hoster section in meeting details

 ### 3. **API Endpoints**